 Browse cross-sector MPA Learning Collaborative teams by stateThe Multisector Plan for Aging Learning Collaborative, led by the Center for Health Care Strategies (CHCS), is a learning community that helps states advance their MPAs.
-Made possible through support from The SCAN FoundationWest Health, and the May & Stanley Smith Charitable Trust, this 12-month collaborative is currently supporting 10 states — Connecticut, Iowa, Maryland, Massachusetts, Missouri, Nevada, New Hampshire, Pennsylvania, Utah, and Washington State — to build on work already underway in their states.
-Now in its second year, 20 state teams from across the country have participated in this unique cross-sector learning opportunity launched in 2022.
+Made possible through support from The SCAN FoundationWest Health, the May & Stanley Smith Charitable Trust, and The Henry and Marilyn Taub Foundation this 12-month collaborative is currently supporting seven states — Kansas, Kentucky, Mississippi, New Jersey, Oklahoma, Rhode Island, and Texas — to build on work already underway in their states.
+Now in its third year, 27 state teams from across the country have participated in this unique cross-sector learning opportunity launched in 2022.

-To support state success and foster shared learning, the collaborative is providing:
+To support state success, the collaborative is providing:

 • Peer-to-peer exchange that fosters the sharing of best practices and lessons;